 In an article from The New Yorker on the same topic, it was noted that, “Fred and his wife, Judy, and Bernie and Ruth Madoff became friends, if not intimates, sharing occasional trips and dinners a few times a year.
 Both families had vacation houses in Palm Beach, and they enjoyed a landmark night at the movies there.”

 With all of this information in mind, as well as the fact that the two men would commute together from the same Long Island Railroad station, it can certainly be suggested that their relationship extended far beyond business.
-Wilpon and Madoff were intertwined from a business perspective, socially and geographically.
+Wilpon and Madoff were intertwined geographically and socially, friends, and business partners.